somsubhra04/somsubhra04.github.io/_posts/2023-05-15-iiser-task.md

   - Prompt Engineering
 ---

-This is a part of the work carried out during the IISERK Summer Student Research Program in 2023.
+This is a part of the preliminary work carried out during the IISERK Summer Student Research Program in 2023.
 Feel free to reach out if you have any questions!

+* Any pre-requisites?
+  * It will be great if you watch the online lectures of [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) by AndrewNG (Around 9 tutorials will be available)
+  * An OpenAI account (a free account would do for testing!
+Generate an API key)

 So, what's QED ❓
 ======